IELTS dates and planning

 Reading – read newspapers, articles, magazines, journals etc daily.
 This will not only improve your reading skills but also improve your vocabulary.
 While the passages on the tests always include the information required to answer the question, you can work on developing speed reading skills.

 Listening – actively listen to TV Shows, radio, online broadcasts, podcasts etc. Try and think of a 3-5 sentence summary of the content that you have listened to.
 Get familiar with different accents that could be used in the recordings.

-Writing- day-to-day writing tasks such as emails, notes and reminders are a good way to keep in touch with writing skills.
-Avoid writing them as short notes, instead complete sentences.
+Writing- day-to-day writing tasks such as emails, notes, and reminders are a good way to keep in touch with writing skills.
+Avoid writing them as short notes, instead of complete sentences.
 You could also maintain a diary or journal to consistently improve your writing skills.